 As women, it is our birthright to be able to carry a child.
 We’re born with all of the parts to create, nurture and give life, if we choose to.
 Yet, mostly through no fault of our own, some have been denied this right before even knowing it.
 In a world where IVF and other fertility treatments are on the rise, so many of us are fighting for that right.

 I recently shared with you that I have PCOS (Polycystic Ovary Syndrome).
 It’s a metabolic disorder that affects your hormones, insulin levels and subsequently in some cases, your fertility.
 For many women, it’s a relatively quiet condition, whispering its existence in seemingly harmless ways, which depending on the observer, can be dismissed as ‘normal’ or ‘nothing to worry about’.
 This includes; facial and body hair, irregular, absent or painful periods, acne and weight gain.
-Of course, there are more serious symptoms that can be lying beneath; insulin resistance that can lead to diabetes, depression and infertility.
+Of course, there are more serious symptoms that may be lying beneath; depression, infertility and insulin resistance that can lead to diabetes.

 I suspect that I’d been living with PCOS for more than sixteen years before I was finally diagnosed with it six years ago.
 I knew since the age of twenty that something wasn’t quite right with my body, after noticing excess facial and body hair growing at age sixteen.
 It was a tell-tale sign of a hormonal imbalance, which was shrugged off as ‘normal’ and ‘nothing to worry about’ by many healthcare professionals.
 It took ten years and five different doctors to diagnose me with a condition that affects a significant number of women of childbearing age.
 I’m 33 years old now and blessed to be able to say that I’m a mother of a beautiful, healthy, adventurous and hilarious two-year-old boy.